Configuring certificate-based authentication for database connections

 Out-of-the-box, both CAST Storage Service and PostgreSQL are configured to accept unencrypted TCP/IP connections.
 However, certificate-based authentication (also known as “mutual TLS”) can be configured to secure connections between CAST Imaging and your database instances using both server and client certificates.
 This configuration includes:

-- Configure CAST Storage Service/PostgreSQL to require client certificate authentication
+- Configure CAST Storage Service/PostgreSQL to accept client certificate authentication

 - Configure CAST components to present client certificates for database connections